rhdunn/flite/README.md

   speed is crucial.
 * Flite is all in ANSI C, it contains no C++ or Scheme, thus requires more care in programming, and is harder to customize at run time.
-* It is thread safe
+* It is thread safe.
-* Voices, lexicons and language descriptions can be compiled (mostly automatically) into C representations from their FestVox formats
+* Voices, lexicons and language descriptions can be compiled (mostly automatically) into C representations from their FestVox formats.
 * All voices, lexicons and language model data are const and in the text segment (i.e. they may be put in ROM).
 As they are linked in at compile time, there is virtually no startup delay.